DrZing-dev/patreon-exporter/README.md

 2. Install Mojolicious from CPAN with `cpan Mojolicious`.
 This is the only dependency.
 3. `perl patreon.pl daemon` will start a web server on localhost:3000.
 You will need to adjust the Patreon redirect_uri config to match.

+## Running in Docker

+`docker.sh` will build and run a Docker image, with the server exposed on port 8080.

 ## Limitations

-1. The Discord members API call is limited to 1000 users.
+* The Discord members API call is limited to 1000 users.
 If your server is larger than this, the code will need refactored to paginate this call.

+## Future Ideas

+* Webhook support to email yourself an auto-updated list.